 The Department of Environmental Health & Engineering, the Department of Epidemiology, Department of International Health and the Department of Mental Health all offer the Bachelor's/MHS degree program.

 All students interested in the Bachelor's/MHS program in Epidemiology should apply during the summer between their junior and senior year.
+Click here for a virtual Bachelor's/MHS information session.

 View the Bachelor's/MHS Program Timeline